SFPC-Projects/imperfect-pictures/README.md

 # Imperfect Pictures — Class Archive

-An interactive archive of student projects for **Imperfect Pictures** at the [School For Poetic Computation](https://sfpc.study/) (SFPC).
+An interactive archive of student projects for the **Imperfect Pictures** class at the [School For Poetic Computation](https://sfpc.study/) (SFPC).
 The site features a desktop of draggable project nodes.
 Each project can be opened, downloaded, or visited externally, with internal project pages shown in overlay windows.

 ## Live version